 As we service and repair customer equipment on site in fully equipped ‘Mobile Workshops’, customers are not deprived of their equipment unless an item requires major repair.
 Subject to availability, we also offer loan equipment and cylinders to cover offsite repairs or testing.

-How often do I need to get my cylinders tested?
+How often do I need to get my air cylinders tested?

-The test period depends upon cylinder manufacture specification and ranges from 3-5 years for most portable breathing air cylinders.
+The test period depends upon cylinder type and specification and ranges from 3-5 years for most portable breathing air cylinders.

 Cylinders are marked with a stamp or a permanently affixed label which will have the last hydrostatic test date.
 If a cylinder is out of the required test period it must be retested before it can be refilled.